John R. Christy

-Christy and Spencer are both Southern Baptists, and Christy has made clear that his faith and his experience having done missionary work in Africa influence his political beliefs regarding the climate change debate (but not his scientific work).
+Christy and Spencer are both Southern Baptists, and Christy has made clear that his faith and his experience having done missionary work in Africa influence his beliefs regarding climate change.
 Both Spencer and Christy support the intelligent design movement, a fundamentalist Christian variant of creationism that claims intelligent design proves evolution to be false.

 - 1 History